Irreducible modules for the degenerate double affine Hecke algebra of type $A$ as submodules of Verma modules: Preliminaries

 We now state and prove the corresponding result about inclusions of irreducible modules into Verma modules for double affine Hecke algebras.
 From now on, we will be concerned with periodic skew Young diagrams and semisimple irreducible representations.

-By Theorem \ref{MaxThm}, every irreducible category $\mathcal{O}$ module for degenerate affine Hecke algebras can be realized as a submodules of a Verma module.
-For double affine Hecke algebras, the answer is more complicated, and there are irreducible modules which cannot be realized as submodules of Verma modules.
-They are a degenerate case, in the following sense: Verma modules are induced, isomorphic as $\CC[\W]$ modules to $\CC[\W]$ and in particular they are free $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ modules of rank $n!$.
-Any submodule of a Verma module, restricted to $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$, will thus be free of $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ torsion.
-There exist irreducible submodules which grow too slowly and consequently have $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ torsion.
-It turns out these are the only irreducible modules which cannot be realized as submodules of Verma modules.
-We will describe them in terms of periodic skew Young diagrams they correspond to, find their torsion explicitly, and for all other modules, describe a Verma module they inject to and find an explicit embedding.
+By Theorem \ref{MaxThm}, every irreducible category $\mathcal{O}$ module for degenerate affine Hecke algebras can be realised as a submodule of a Verma module.
+For double affine Hecke algebras, the answer is more complicated, and there are irreducible modules for which such an inclusion does not exist.
+These modules are ``too small", in the following sense: Verma modules are induced, isomorphic as $\CC[\W]$ modules to $\CC[\W],$ and are in particular free $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ modules of rank $n!$.
+Any submodule of a Verma module is therefore free of $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ torsion.
+So, any irreducible module which has $\CC[x_1^{\pm1},\ldots, x_n^{\pm1}]$ torsion can not be embedded into a Verma module.
+We will describe such modules in terms of periodic skew Young diagrams and find their torsion.
+For all other modules, we will describe a Verma module they inject to and find an explicit embedding.